Ancient Israelite cuisine: Vegetables and fruits

-Fruit

 Fruit was an important source of food for the Israelites, particularly grapes, olives, and figs. Grapes were grown mostly for wine, although some were eaten fresh at harvest time, or dried as raisins for storage, while olives were grown exclusively for their oil, until the Roman period.
 Other fruits that were eaten were the date, pomegranate, and sycamore fig.

+Cultivation of land

 The ancient Israelites built terraces of leveled areas in the hill country for planting a variety of crops, including grains, vegetables, and fruit trees.
 All the trees, with the exception of the olive, produced fruit that could be eaten fresh or juiced while in season.
 Fruit was also processed for later use in a variety of ways: fruit with high sugar content was fermented to make alcoholic beverages; grapes were most commonly used for this.
 Fruit was also boiled down into thick, sweet syrup, referred to in the Bible as dvash (honey).
 Grapes, figs, dates, and apricots were also dried and preserved individually, put on a string, or pressed into cakes.
 Since dried fruit is an efficient source of energy, such were prepared as provisions for journeys and long marches.